fhirpack/fhirpack/README.md

 pipenv install -e fhirpack
 ```

+### Upgrading your Version of FHIRPACK

+You can use `pip install --upgrade fhirpack` or if you're using pipenv `pipenv update fhirpack` to upgrade to the latest release of FHIRPACK once you've already installed it.

 ## Configuration

 To set up a server configuration, create an `.env` file in the directory where you'll work with FHIRPACK and specify the settings as can be seen in [.env.example](.env.example).